cy-arduino/FB_360_image_generator/README.md

 1. refactor

 ## usage
-* input: A Panaroma image with Spherical projection
+* input: A Panorama image with Spherical projection
-* output: A Panaroma image that can be accepted by Facebook
+* output: A Panorama image that can be accepted by Facebook

 ### requirements of Facebook's Panaroma image: